rochellev/SprouterNative/README.md

 ## Beyond MVP
 * It would be ideal if users can upload pictures of their plants to go along with the text.
+* Use phone camera
+* Use phone storage
 * Host app, publish on Google Play Store
 * Limit image size  -- or total image sizes
 * Cost and scalability analysis